aws/aws-cdk-rfcs/README.md

 might be interested in this RFC or can contribute ideas and direction.
 The goal of the meeting is to discuss the feature, its scope and general direction for implementation.

+If you are not part of the CDK team at Amazon, reach out to us via [#aws-cdk-rfcs] and we will help to organize the kick-off meeting.

 Our experience shows that such a meeting can save a lot of time and energy.